Skyvell/xledger/README.md

 ### Xledger Flexlink Data
 Find the table in Xledger that should be exported.
 Click on "Create Export Link."
 Choose to export the link in Excel format.
 If you want to use the link to filter data in the table, select "Allow Parameter Refinement."
 Otherwise, leave it unchecked.
 Copy the Flexlink and use the library code to extract and write the data to a Data Lake in Azure.
 See "cost_categories" as a template; the code will be almost identical.

-## API Keys
+## Xledger authentication
 API keys for the dev and prod environments are generated in an Xledger account.
 Administrator access is required.
-The demo API key expires after 2 weeks, so the prod API key is used for both xledger-dev and xledger-prod.
-API keys are stored within variable groups in the Azure DevOps pipeline and are deployed through the pipeline.
+The demo API keys expire after 2 weeks, so the prod API key is used for both xledger-dev and xledger-prod.
+API keys are stored within variable groups in the Azure DevOps pipeline and are deployed as environment variable of the function app in the pipeline.
 Upon expiry, these keys will need to be updated to keep the app running.

 ## Data Output
 The files are written to a Data Lake in the ddbistorage account.
 Depending on the environment, the data is written to either the xledger-dev or xledger-prod container.
 There are two types of files: full_sync or sync_changes.
 Full_sync files contain a complete data synchronization, while sync_changes files contain only the items that have changed since the last full synchronization.
 The files are organized in containers (folders), one folder per business data type.